 Our Analysis and Test Results

+A pair of all-around touring skis under six pounds is very rare.
+Skis that perform this well at that weight are virtually unheard of.
 When we correct for surface area (a metric that doesn't really matter but helps paint a picture), the weight is a little less remarkable.
 In the end, in absolute terms, these skis will enable efficient climbing, whether they are on your back or your feet.
 When you consider downhill performance and price, this is an amazing product.

 Stability at Speed

 Light and stiff isn't necessarily a recipe for hard-charging stability.
 Nonetheless, these exceed our expectations at higher paces.
 We can't call them super stable, but they do better than we thought they would.
 In fast couloir apron exits in the Tetons and on the wide open glaciers of Alberta's Mount Hector, we could open it up as if we were on bigger rigs.
 We say this only about situations in which the surface was smooth and predictable.

 The narrow profile (relatively speaking) and super stiff longitudinal flex combine with other attributes to make a tenacious ice grabber.
 On steep and firm descents in Wyoming and Canada, our test team found inspiring and reliable grip.
 Some light skis grab well, but chatter before settling in.
 Something about the construction of the Blizzard (and we're not going to pretend to attribute this to any one construction or geometry attribute; ski performance is definitely more than the sum of its parts, no matter how other reviews are worded) dampens that chatter to dig in with authoritative stability.

 Powder snow is enjoyable, no matter what modern skis you are on.
-Don't believe those that all you that you need big monsters for deep powder.
+Don't believe those that tell you that you need big monsters for deep powder.
 That being said, bigger skis are a little easier and a little more fun than little ones.
 The Zero G 95 that we tested are shorter than we might have liked in deep powder.
 We were mostly confined to shorter radius powder turns.
 We predict that, were we to size up with the Zero G, the longer ones would track a little better, but nothing like a fatter ski.

-On sloppy exits, breakable sunset couloir aprons, and suffer-fest ski traverses we had ample opportunity to ride tough snow on the Zero G 95.
-No one enjoys this. (well, some of our test team is a little sick…) However, everyone has to endure this in the backcountry.
+On sloppy exits, breakable sunset couloir aprons, and suffer-fest ski traverses, we had ample opportunity to ride tough snow on the Zero G 95.
+No one enjoys this (well, some of our test team is a little twisted…).
+However, everyone has to endure this in the backcountry.
 We look for even tracking skis that pop up out of the toughness for an edge change.
 Bigger, heavier skis can power through some things, but these lighter touring skis need to take a more nuanced approach; again, first impressions can mislead.
 One might expect that stiff and light skis would push through things, but get deflected in the process.
 That's sort of the case with the Zero G 95, but not as bad as you might fear.
 Careful, centered skiing gets one into at least slightly bad snow conditions without requiring survival techniques.
 When the snow is really past your comfort zone, even the best of skiers will have to resort to wedge and christie turns.